 Make sure you read and understand any documents you receive from the brokerage.
 Think carefully about your needs, and discuss your options with your salesperson before you sign.

+To ensure the best possible real estate experience, make sure all your questions are answered by your REALTOR®.
+You should read and understand every contract before you finalize it.
 If you have a question about the buying or selling process, please call or email me.

 Click here for your copy of “Working with a REALTOR®” which explains relationships and multiple representation in real estate.

 Click here for your side-by-side comparison of the duties that are owed the “Client” and “Customer” including service obligation definitions.